-The Lake Vegetation Index score for Lake Iamonia was 62, placing the lake's vegetative community in the healthy category.
+The Lake Vegetation Index (LVI) score for Lake Iamonia was 66, placing the lake's vegetative community in the Healthy category.

-Forty-three species were found during the survey (Table 2).
+Fifty species were found during the survey.
 The native species, fragrant water lily (Nymphaea odorata) and fanwort (Cabomba caroliniana) were the most dominant species.
-Other species include red maple (Acer rubrum), maidencane (Panicum hemitomon), water shield

-(Brasenia schreberi), and American lotus (Nelumbo lutea).
+Other species include red maple (Acer rubrum), maidencane (Panicum hemitomon), water shield (Brasenia schreberi), and American lotus (Nelumbo lutea).

-The exotic hydrilla (Hydrilla verticillata), and water hyacinth (Eichhornia crassipes), both listed as Category I Invasive Exotics by the Florida Exotic Pest Control Council, are a concern in Lake Iamonia.
-Additionally, the exotic water spangles (Salvinia minima) and Cuban bulrush (Oxycaryum cubense) was found in the lake.
+The exotic hydrilla (Hydrilla verticillata), torpedo grass (Panicum repens) and water hyacinth (Eichhornia crassipes), all listed as Category I Invasive Exotics by the Florida Exotic Pest Control Council, are a concern in Lake Iamonia.
+Alligator weed (Alternanthera philoxeroides), was a Category II Invasive Exotic found in the lake.
+Additionally, the exotic water spangles (Salvinia minima) was found in the lake.